cabloy/zova/zova-docs/guide/techniques/css-in-js/class.md

 ### Cli command

 Global style beans can be created through Cli commands.
-For example, create a global Bean `myStyle` in the `a-demo` module
+For example, create a global Bean `myStyle` in the `demo-basic` module

 ```bash
 $ zova :create:style myStyle --module=a-demo